forbes.com | June 1, 2018

 Machine learning is probably the best way to progress toward human-level intelligence, as it uses an iterative, automated approach that enables it to analyze data until a clear pattern is found.
 This allows it to go beyond looking for “known” or “common” patterns to make sense of the unknown.

-By applying ML to behavioral analytics, organizations can make sense of the large volumes of data generated by infrastructure platforms, application and security products.
+By applying machine learning to behavioral analytics, organizations can make sense of the large volumes of data generated by infrastructure platforms, application and security products.
 In this way, ML can be simultaneously applied to hundreds of thousands of discrete events from various datasets so meaning can be determined from risky behavior patterns — and used as an early warning prevention system.

-ML can perform link analysis to evaluate relationships or connections between data nodes or objects.
+Machine learning can perform link analysis to evaluate relationships or connections between data nodes or objects.
 The technology identifies relationships among various types of data nodes such as employees, access, transactions and security alerts.

-While many people talk about AI as having arrived in the security technology landscape, this isn’t the case with security analytics.
+While many people talk about artificial intelligence as having arrived in the security technology landscape, this isn’t the case with security analytics.
 Mature ML is certainly making strides.
 Analytics solutions driven by machine learning are getting smarter the more they are refined and used.
 But they still do not think for themselves — not yet at least.

-The primary obstacle for AI is that it still lacks human contextual judgment to adapt to changes in the constantly evolving security landscape.
+The primary obstacle for artificial intelligence is that it still lacks human contextual judgment to adapt to changes in the constantly evolving security landscape.
 Understanding what works today may not work tomorrow — or what did not work today may work tomorrow — is a subtle difference that humans can interpret and machines cannot.
 Training AI to make this leap will be a big step forward for security.